 The Company grants stock options with an exercise price equal to the fair value of the stock at the date of grant.
 The Company accounts for stock-based compensation plans using the intrinsic-value-based method of accounting prescribed by Accounting Principles Board Opinion ("APB") No. 25, Accounting for Stock Issued to Employees, and related interpretations.
 Under APB No. 25, if the exercise price of the Company's employee stock options equals or exceeds the fair value of the underlying stock at the date of grant, no compensation expense is recognized.
-In accordance with the provisions of SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure, the Company discloses net income and basic diluted earnings per share as reported; the stock-based employee compensation cost, net of related tax effects, that would have been included in the determination of net income if the fair value based method had been applied to all awards; and pro forma basic and diluted earnings per share as if the fair value based method had been applied to all awards.
+In accordance with the provisions of SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure, the Company discloses net income and basic diluted earnings per share as reported; the stock-based employee compensation cost, net of related tax effects, that would have been included in the determination of net income if the fair value based method had been applied to all awards; pro forma net income as if the fair value based method had been applied to all awards; and pro forma basic and diluted earnings per share as if the fair value based method had been applied to all awards.
 Stock-based employee compensation cost included in the determination of net income as reported is not reported, as no compensation cost was recorded in the periods presented.